An exponential integrator multicontinuum homogenization method for fractional diffusion problem with multiscale coefficients: Introduction

 In previous works, many developed multiscale models have been proposed.
-These multiscale approaches include multisacle finite element methods (MsFEM) \cite{efendiev2009multiscale,hou1997multiscale,hou1999convergence}, mixed MsFEM \cite{chen2003mixed}, numerical homogenized methods \cite{dixon1985order, lubich1982runge, bourgeat1984homogenized}, numerical upsacling methods \cite{durlofsky1991numerical, chen2003coupled, wu2002analysis}, generalized multiscale finite element methods (GMsFEM) \cite{efendiev2013generalized, efendiev2011multiscale, chung2015residual}, localized orthogonal decomposition (LOD) \cite{maalqvist2014localization}, constraint energy minimizing GMsFEM (CEM-GMsFEM) \cite{chung2018constraint} and nonlocal multicontinuum method (NLMC) \cite{chung2018non}, to name a few.
+These multiscale approaches include Multiscale Finite Element methods (MsFEM) \cite{efendiev2009multiscale,hou1997multiscale,hou1999convergence}, mixed MsFEM \cite{chen2003mixed}, numerical homogenized methods \cite{dixon1985order, lubich1982runge, bourgeat1984homogenized}, numerical upscaling methods \cite{durlofsky1991numerical, chen2003coupled, wu2002analysis}, generalized multiscale finite element methods (GMsFEM) \cite{efendiev2013generalized, efendiev2011multiscale, chung2015residual}, localized orthogonal decomposition (LOD) \cite{maalqvist2014localization}, constraint energy minimizing GMsFEM (CEM-GMsFEM) \cite{chung2018constraint} and nonlocal multicontinuum method (NLMC) \cite{chung2018non}, to name a few.
 Recently, the multicontinuum model is proposed based on the framework of multicontinuum homogenization \cite{efendiev2023multicontinuum, leung2024some}.
 It can capture the property of the solution with multiple quantities.
 The main idea is to represent the solution via averages and its gradient effects in each continua.
 For diffusion equations, some previous works have been developed \cite{contreras2023exponential, jin2019numerical,li2024wavelet}.
 Researchers have developed many methods to discretize the time fractional derivative.
+And they are based on the previous research about the existence and uniqueness of the solution of time fractional equations \cite{li2010existence,kemppainen2011existence}.
 The L1 scheme is one of the well known time stepping schemes that uses piecewise linear approximation on each time step \cite{lin2007finite, li2019constraint, podlubny1998fractional, yang2024accurate}.
-To overcome the difficulties caused by the stiffness and semilinear term, there has been a renewed interest in using exponential integrator methods \cite{cox2002exponential, garrappa2011generalized, garrappa2013exponential, hosseini2017solution, contreras2023exponential}.
+To overcome the difficulties caused by the stiffness and semilinear term, there has been a renewed interest in using exponential integrator (EI) methods \cite{cox2002exponential,garrappa2011accurate,garrappa2013exponential,garrappa2011accurate,hosseini2017solution,contreras2023exponential,li2023exponential,li2021high}.